Johnson1998/docsify/docs/configuration.md

 # Configuration

-You can configure Docsify by defining `window.$docsify` as an object:
+You can configure Docsify by defining `window.$docsify` as an object:猪

 ```html
 <script>